AI-Powered Universal Comparison Engine

 Pros:

-• Affordable membership costs
+• Affordable membership options

-• Offers group fitness classes
+• Offers free fitness training

 Cons:

-• One-on-one personal training not available
+• One-on-one personal training generally not available

 User Experiences and Feedback